Skip to content

 • Huxley starts at the ending of the plot and works backwards.

-• The point of view is different for each chapter.
+• The point of view shifts for each chapter.

-35) The excerpt below BEST demonstrates which literary element?
+34. The excerpt below best demonstrates which literary element?

 • Imagery